Daytona Beach · Volusia County Housing Data

 How this data is built.

-This page refreshes quarterly.
-For broader Northeast Florida 6-county market data, see the monthly Housing Pulse report.
-For Palm Coast detail, see Palm Coast housing market data.
+This page refreshes MLS charts monthly and Zillow KPIs monthly.
+For Palm Coast (Flagler County) detail, see Palm Coast housing market data.
 For Jacksonville MSA detail, see Jacksonville housing market data.
-For the next coastal market north, see St. Augustine housing market data.
+For the next market north, see St. Augustine housing market data.

 Buying or selling in Daytona?